KonukantiLaxman/BankSimulation/BankSimulation/README.md

  ## Features:

-✅ Create a bank account with an initial balance
+1.Create a bank account with an initial balance

-✅ Deposit money into the account
+2.Deposit money into the account

-✅ Withdraw money (with insufficient balance handling)
+3.Withdraw money (with insufficient balance handling)

-✅ View current balance
+4.View current balance

-✅ Transaction history for all operations
+5.Transaction history for all operations

-✅ Savings account with interest feature
+6.Savings account with interest feature

-✅ Demonstrates Inheritance and Method Overriding
+7.Demonstrates Inheritance and Method Overriding